A tool to search the Peanuts comic strips.

 - 4chan /co/—Imageboard.
 When threads appear, they're normally dedicated to Peppermint Patty, serving to occasionally discuss the comic strip and animations, sometimes digging deep into character lore and uncovering forgotten arcs of the strip.
 Threads are archived on Desuarchive.

 - GoComics.com Peanuts—Syndicate website.
 Every strip in the archive and among the reruns carry a comment section.
-Every day, where a new strip is added to the rereun, there are a few dozen comments discussing the strip of the day, albeit sometimes tiresomely venturing into US politics.
+Every day, where a new strip is added to the rerun, there are a few dozen comments discussing the strip of the day.
 Some users are familiar names, making it a little of bit of a community of its own.

 - Fandom.com—The Peanuts wiki is the best way to read every strip online, they're all organised month-by-month, with a many strips annotated with contextual information.